MarkSchae/MARSCH25097_PTO2501_GroupA_MarkSchaefer_CDV01/README.md

     - Identify potential obstacles or challenges in reaching your goals.
     - Consider strategies to overcome these challenges.

+    **Balancing Bootcamp & current job**
+    - One of the biggest challenges will be managing time effectively while completing the CodeSpace Bootcamp and working full-time.

+    **Strategy to Overcome It:**
+    - Stick to a structured schedule but allowing myself time to recover and not burnout.
+    - Increase my coding time when I am on holiday from my current job.

+    **Getting an Entry-Level Job Without Professional Experience**
+    - Breaking into the tech industry without prior professional experience or a relavent cs degree will be challenging.

+    **Strategy to Overcome It:**
+    - Build a strong portfolio featuring complete, polished projects, including personal and bootcamp projects.
+    - Contribute to open-source projects to showcase practical experience and collaboration skills.
+    - Leverage the current connections I have in the tech industry to get my portfolio out to potential employers.
+    - Build at least one fully functional project where all the features as they would if the project was rolled out for sale/use by the general public (not just mock data and mock feature functionality).

+    **Learning Advanced Web Development Concepts**
+    - Scaling applications, handling transactions, and implementing real-time communications functionality will require advanced technical knowledge.

+    **Strategy to Overcome It:**
+    - Focus on one advanced topic at a time instead of trying to learn everything at once.
+    - Build small prototype projects to apply concepts in a hands-on manner.
+    - Take structured online courses focused on advanced web development topics (I have seen that with the CodeSpace bootcamp I am kept focused and structured with a curated program/course).

+    **Developing a Mimimal Viable Product prototype**
+    - Creating a functional MVP of the game dev platform website/or any similar idea while working what will hopefully be my first full-time job in the tech industry will be very difficult.

+    **Strategy to Overcome It:**
+    - Use existing libraries and frameworks like Next.js for server-side rendering (SSR), Stripe for payments, and Firebase for authentication to speed up development.
+    - Focus on a lean MVP with only the most essential features, and iterate over time.

+    **Game Engine Complexity**
+    - Developing a custom game engine from scratch is highly complex and time-consuming, requiring deep knowledge of graphics programming, physics, and optimization.

+    **Strategy to Overcome It:**
+    - Build the project around open-source game engines like Godot or Bevy instead of building from scratch.
+    - Join game dev communities to learn from experienced developers and avoid common pitfalls.
+    - Work on modifying existing engines to gain experience before attempting a fully custom engine.

 2. **Opportunities for Growth**:

     - Highlight any opportunities you can leverage for career growth.
     - Include networking, mentorship, or educational opportunities.

+    **Networking & Mentorship**
+    - Connecting with experienced developers and peers in a similar point in their learning journey can provide invaluable guidance, job referrals, and learning opportunities.
+Keeping in contact with friends that currently work in the tech industry will give me the opportunity to have my portfolio assessed by a industry professional when it is ready.

+    **How to Leverage It:**
+    - Attend local tech meetups, hackathons, and online coding communities like Discord and Reddit.
+    - Reach out to professionals on LinkedIn for informational interviews and mentorship.
+    - Engage in CodeSpace alumni networks to learn from those who have successfully landed jobs.

+    **Internships & Open-Source Contributions**
+    - Hands-on experience through internships or contributing to open-source projects can make up for a lack of formal work experience.

+    **How to Leverage It:**
+    - Look for start-ups, freelance projects, or contract roles to gain industry exposure.
+    - Contribute to open-source projects related to web development or game engines.
+    - Use GitHub actively to showcase contributions and projects quality.

+    **Building a Unique Portfolio**
+    - A strong portfolio with real-world applications.

+    **How to Leverage It:**
+    - Building real-world prototype projects that display more advanced skills.
+    - Ensure projects have detailed documentation and live demos.
+    - Include features that demonstrate the appropriate skills for the positions/field that I am interested in and apply to.

+    **Freelancing for Quick Experience**
+    - Taking on more basic and smaller project work will provide me with real-world experience working with a client.
+This will give me confidence and show potential employers that I have some experience.

+    **How to Leverage It:**
+    - Take on small freelance jobs with local businesses or maybe even on a freelancing platform.
+    - Use freelancing as a way to build a resume with real-world projects.

+    **CodeSpace Career Services & Alumni Network**
+    - CodeSpace offers career support and job placement assistance.

+    **How to Leverage It:**
+    - Utilize career coaching and resume-building sessions.
+    - Participate in mock interviews to improve technical and behavioral interview skills.
+    - Connect with alumni who work at tech companies to gain insights and potential referrals.

 ### Submission